 The commit will be greyed out and you will be able to add it back into the list if you want to undo your action.

 Once you are done making changes to individual commits click Update.

 A modal will appear asking you to confirm your decision.
 If you are ready to remove the individual commit from the manual exclusion list, click Yes, update my list.

 You have successfully removed the individual commit from the manual excusing list.
 This commit will now be eligible to be re-scored by your other Advanced outlier detection settings if applicable.
 You will no longer see this commit in your list.

 If you reset a commit individually as you did above, AND made changes to a commit’s state (Outlier to Normal Commit or vice versa) you will see the following message:

 Un-marking a manually outliered commit via the Work log report

 You can mark any manually marked outlier commit as a normal commit in the Work log report.
 This will only mark it as a normal commit.
 It will not remove it from your manually marked outliers list.

-Step 2: Click on the commit to bring up the context menu and select Mark as normal commit.
+Click on the commit to bring up the context menu.
+Click the three dots icon and select Mark as normal commit.